-To add to the effect, you can inject timing words all around the landing page.
+You can inject timing words around the landing page to add to the effect.
 For instance, if your brand specialises in creating landing pages or blogs, let the customers know they can sign up in seconds or build a page with your designing tools within five minutes.

-In a world where time is money, customers will appreciate companies that value their time.
-Simultaneously, announcing that products are running out leverages the human psychological need to quickly grasp what they can’t have, thus urging people to click without a second thought.
+In a world where time is money, customers will appreciate companies that value their time—simultaneously, announcing that products are running out leverages the human psychological need to grasp what they can’t have quickly, thus urging people to click without a second thought.

-At the same time, keep in mind that exploiting or faking scarcity could become counteractive as it ruins buyers’ trust, consequently hurting future sales.
+At the same time, keep in mind that exploiting or faking scarcity could become counteractive as it ruins buyers’ trust; this can look like it’s consequently hurting future sales.

 2. Free Trial And Other Offers

-- Subscribe now and get 20 per cent off
+- Buy now and get 20 per cent off

 - Money-back guarantee on all sales today